gabriel2761/Notes-sharing-website/README.md

 4. Create the database tables and the user in the command prompt, when logged into MySQL console.
 The SQL statements are posted below.

+5. Add the Project folder Notes-sharing-website to the WAMP directory.
+The location in windows is usually: C:\wamp\www\

+6. Run the website
+Open a browser and run the url, http://localhost/Notes-sharing-website/

 ``` SQL
 	# The user name and password must match
 	CREATE DATABASE notes;